gavinjny/goldsmith/README.md

 # About
 This project is a demonstration Github pipeline(Goldsmith) to create, update and deploy golden images.
-The infrastructure hosts http://www.gavinjny.com, which only displays a copy of my resume.
-The pipeline modifies AWS AMI, EC2, ASG, ALB.
+The infrastructure hosts my web site http://www.gavinjny.com, which only displays a copy of my resume.
+The pipeline modifies AWS AMI, EC2, ASG, ALB. **The website is only available for viewing during the demo sessions.**

 **Features**
-1. Updates golden image and EC2s on AWS
 1. Creates new or use existing golden image
+1. Deploys golden image to EC2s on AWS
 1. Deploys Ubuntu EC2 using rolling deployment
 1. Uses auto scaling
 1. Automated testing of images
+1. Load balancer configuration
 1. Automated end to end
-1. Application management
-1. Monitoring with CloudWatch
-1. Test result notification via email
+1. Test results sent via email

 **Skills Demonstrated**
 1. Ansible
 1. Terraform
 1. Packer
 1. Linux
 1. Bash
+1. Integrating AI generated code
 1. Debugging
 1. SSH certification usage
 1. Git Actions pipeline
 1. AWS (EC2, AMI, ASG, ALB, IAM, Cloudwatch)
 1. Yaml